gsfaigan/PulseFire/README.md

 # PulseFire
 PulseFire is a Java-based 2D shooter game with 24 levels, custom visuals, and a full GUI with menus.
 I designed and developed this project entirely from scratch, including the code, visuals, gameplay mechanics, and level design.
+No AI was used!

 ---